RancidDax/namazu.tools/top.md

 {: .note }
 > If solved correctly all 8 players will have 3 stacks of **Quickening Dynamis** <img src="./assets/images/icons/quickening-dynamis.png" class="bufficon">.

-Omega-F will then become targetable and do one last **Solar Ray** tank buster, forcing a tank swap.
+**Omega-F** will then become targetable and do one last **Solar Ray** tank buster.

-Omega-F must be below 20% health before she finishes casting her enrage: **Blind Faith**, which will knock back all players into the killzone at the edge of the arena before the cutscene plays.
+**Omega-F** must be below 20% health before she finishes casting her enrage: **Blind Faith**, which will knock back all players into the killzone at the edge of the arena before the cutscene plays.

 {: .note }
 > Where you are knocked back to is where you will begin the next phase.
 Everyone should be knocked to **true South** as mitigation is applied early in phase 6.